 In addition to the turn signals described above, two amber lenses metal turn signal lamps of armour-type with a minimum of four candlepower each shall be mounted on the body side at approximate seat level height and located just to the rear of the entrance door on the right side of the body and approximately the same location on the left side.
 They are to be connected to and function with the regular turn signal lamps.
-Such lamps shall provide 180o angle vision and if painted, they shall be black.
+Such lamps shall provide 180 degrees angle vision and if painted, they shall be black.

-Exception: Type A Turn signals shall be chassis manufacturer’s standard.
+Type A public school bus: Turn signals shall be chassis manufacturer’s standard.

-Hazard warning signal.
-The turn signal units shall also function as the hazard warning system.
+Hazard Warning Signal: The turn signal units shall also function as the hazard warning system.
 The system shall operate independently of the ignition switch and, when energized, shall cause all turn signal lamps to flash simultaneously.

-Reflex reflectors.
-(Class A) Two amber lights and two amber reflectors (they may be combined) shall be mounted, one on each side, near the front of the chassis.
-Two three -inch red reflectors shall be mounted, one on each side near the rear of the body and two three -inch red reflectors shall be mounted on the rear above the bumper.
+Reflex Reflectors: (Class A) Two amber lights and two amber reflectors (they may be combined) shall be mounted, one on each side, near the front of the chassis.
+Two 3-inch red reflectors shall be mounted; one on each side near the rear of the body and two 3-inch red reflectors shall be mounted on the rear above the bumper.
 Two intermediate amber three-inch reflectors, one on each side near the middle of the bus, shall be mounted on buses 30 feet or more in length.
 They shall be mounted in accordance with FMVSS 108 (Lamps, Reflective Devices, and Associated Equipment).

-School bus traffic warning lights.

-shall be equipped with four red lights and four amber lights.
+School Bus Traffic Warning Lights: Public school buses shall be equipped with four red lights and four amber lights.
 One amber light shall be located near each red light, at the same level, but closer to the vertical centerline of the bus.
 All lights shall comply with SAE standards for school bus warning lamps.

 A non-sequential system for the traffic warning lights shall be installed that allow the red traffic warning lights to activate when the door opens.
 When doors close all lights shall immediately deactivate.

 The traffic warning light system shall be wired so that the amber lights are activated manually by a hand operated switch.
-When door is opened, amber lights will automatically deactivate and red traffic warning lights, warning sign with flashing lights and crossing control arm shall be activated.
-When door is closed, red traffic warning lights, warning sign with flashing lights and traffic crossing control arm shall be deactivated.
+There shall be a momentary Amber Light Cancel Switch to deactivate the amber warning lights if the driver has determined a stop is not needed and the door does not need to be opened.
+When the door is opened, amber lights will automatically deactivate and red traffic warning lights, warning sign with flashing lights and crossing control arm shall be activated.
+When the door is closed, red traffic warning lights, warning sign with flashing lights and traffic crossing control arm shall be deactivated.

-d.
-Warning Light Cancel Switch for Railroads There shall be a momentary warning light cancel switch labeled “R/R Cancel” that when depressed and released deactivates the red traffic warning lights, crossing arm and stop arm for one entrance door cycle.
+c.
+Warning Light Cancel Switch for Railroads: There shall be a momentary warning light cancel switch labeled “R/R Cancel” that when depressed and released deactivates the red traffic warning lights, crossing arm and stop arm for one entrance door cycle.
 The Warning Light Cancel Switch for Railroads shall be mounted on the accessory console, orange in color, clearly distinguishable, visible and accessible to the driver.
 The driver need not depress or reactivate any switch in any way for the continued operation of the non-sequential system.